All work

 The Visualization

-The project opens with a hit matrix comparing all genres by total views and IMDb rating, situating horror within a larger field of popular film consumption.
+The narrative opens with a "hit matrix" comparing all genres by total views and IMDb rating, situating horror within a larger field of popular film consumption.
 It then narrows to horror itself, showing which fear categories dominate the genre, which patterns recur across subgroups, and how titles are distributed geographically.

 Genre comparison matrix of Netflix's most-watched films